sophiebushman1/startup/README.md

 ### browse.html: A page for browsing products.
 ### cart.html: Displays the user's cart and checkout options.
 ### share.html: Helps users to share their cart with friends.
+### checkout.html: Allows users to finalize their purchases, enter shipping and payment information, and confirm their order.